NixOS/nix.dev/source/tutorials/module-system/module-system.md

    };
 ```

-Now add a handler for the size parameter in `paramForMarker`, which selects an appropriate string to pass to the API:
+Now add a mapping for the size parameter in `paramForMarker`, which selects an appropriate string to pass to the API:
 ```diff
 # marker.nix
      generate.requestParams = let